 Our 2019 event will be held Early August at the Kelley Country Creamery.
-This is our first year planting the sunflowers and we are still learning about the plants and their growth.
 We planted our sunflowers hoping that they will be in peak bloom for the event.
 Since sunflower growing is at the mercy of the weather, the exact time of peak bloom is unpredictable and may be earlier or later than our estimated event dates.
 Please check the Sunflower Status before your visit.
-The peak bloom lasts for about a week to ten days.
+(920-923-1715).
+The peak bloom lasts for about two weeks.

 Parking is available at the Kelley Country Creamery and the overflow fields next to the Creamery.